andrew-johnson-4/lambda-mountain/README.md

 λ☶ (pronounced Lambda Mountain) is a compiler backend that provides a relatively clean implementation of **System F<: with Specialization**.
 The whole compiler is only 5000 lines of code, so this could be a good starting point for projects in need of codegen for JIT or AOT compilation.

-Currently the best example code is the compiler itself, which is located in the STRICT folder.
+Currently the best example code is the compiler itself, which is located in the SRC folder.

 More information is available on the [λ☶ Wiki](https://github.com/andrew-johnson-4/-/wiki).